peter-brady/Bootstrap-Grid-Panels/README.md

 Default Bootstrap container:
 ----------------------------

-By default, regions panes assume the containing region is going to be a default Bootstrap section, like so.
+By default, regions panes assume the containing region is going to be a default Bootstrap row inside a container, like so.

 ```
 <section>                       <-- Full width section (add custom classes below)